 Risk Ledger Limited is the controller, is registered as a controller with the UK’s Information Commissioner’s Office (“ICO”) under number A8430342 and has its registered office at Adam House, 7-10 Adam Street, London WC2N 6AA.
 Our data protection officer can be contacted by email at email@example.com.

 All application and corporate data are stored within the EEA by our cloud providers: AWS (Ireland, EU region) and Google (Europe region).
-Due to our wider supply chain, we sometimes need to send personal data outside of the EEA.
+Due to our wider supply chain, we sometimes need to send small amounts of personal data outside of the EEA.
 Where we do so, we ensure the use of appropriate safeguards including adequacy decisions made, or standard contractual clauses approved, by the European Commission.
 To request copies of the appropriate safeguards used for such transfers, email firstname.lastname@example.org.
 The only current data transfer outside the EEA is to service our chat support functionality which processes names, email addresses and the contents of the chat messages.

 You can request that we correct, erase, or grant you access to personal data we hold relating to you.
 Where processing is based on your consent, you can withdraw that consent to our processing of your personal data at any time.
 To ask questions about your rights, or to request to exercise them, email email@example.com.

 If you’re concerned that Risk Ledger is handling your personal data improperly, you have the right to make a complaint to the ICO, which is our data protection supervisory authority.

 Our processing of personal data as a controller falls into the categories below:

 When you browse this website, we collect and use data in the following ways.

 Data on how you use the site.
 What pages you visit, the means you use to visit (browser version, time zone, OS, etc.), the length of your visit, how often you visit, and information on how you navigate the site.